HarkHorning/java_raylib_game/README.md

 ## Gnome Survivor
 You play as a gnome as endless hordes of foul creatures attack you.
 You must escape and become more powerful.

+You will find more abilities the farther you adventure, but also more danger.